General information and tips for prospective fellowship applicants

 • EMGIP (Émigré Memorial German Internship Program)-Bundestag Internship: advanced undergraduates or graduate students with outstanding academic records and fluency in German may apply for this two-month internship program in the German parliament.
 International students may also apply.
 Application deadline: mid-September.

-• University Summer Course Grant: students of at least junior standing who have completed a minimum of four semesters of college German (or have attained an equivalent proficiency level) may apply for this grant to fund 3-4 weeks of summer courses at a German university studying literary, cultural, political, and economic aspects of modern and contemporary Germany.
-Program includes extensive extracurricular activities.
+• University Summer Course Grant: students of at least junior standing who have completed a minimum of four semesters of college German (or have attained an equivalent proficiency level) may apply for this grant to fund 3 to 4 weeks of summer courses at a German university studying literary, cultural, political, and economic aspects of modern and contemporary Germany.
+The program includes extensive extracurricular activities.
 Application deadline: usually mid-December.

 • For undergraduates who are U.S. citizens and wish to study abroad in Africa, Asia, Central & Eastern Europe, Latin America, Central America, the Caribbean, or the Middle East.